 |

-you're producing a document that provides first impressions for the
+you're producing a document that provides not only first impressions for

 well.
 It should be free of mechanical errors.
 It should dig for the